MOAA-Backed Bill Expanding Free Credit Monitoring Services Clears Senate

 krisanapong detraphiphat/Getty Images

-A bipartisan, MOAA-supported bill expanding free credit monitoring services to all in uniform passed the Senate on Nov.
+A bipartisan, MOAA-supported bill expanding free credit monitoring services to all armed forces personnel passed the Senate on Nov.
 13 and will move to the House as part of a crowded legislative calendar for the remainder of the 118th Congress.

 The Servicemembers’ Credit Monitoring Enhancement Act (S. 1316), would update federal law to allow all members of the armed services to receive this service, which currently is available only to active duty members.
 The bill, introduced by Sens.
 Amy Klobuchar (D-Minn.), Kevin Cramer (R-N.D.), Tom Carper (D-Del.), and Steve Daines (R-Mont.), passed by unanimous consent.